Facts and Figures

 - Injury and healing

-UC Davis Health System is a leader in providing tomorrow's health-care workforce with the skills and values needed to improve health for all.
-Through its Betty Irene Moore School of Nursing, School of Medicine, master's programs in public health and health informatics, and other key teaching programs, UC Davis promotes an educational environment that encourages and supports diversity, learning and hands-on experience.
+Through its Betty Irene Moore School of Nursing, School of Medicine, master's degree programs in public health and health informatics, and other learning opportunities, UC Davis Health System promotes an educational environment that encourages and supports diversity, learning and hands-on experience.

 - U.S. News & World Report consistently ranks the medical school among the best in the country for primary care and research.

 - Physicians, nurses and other health-care professionals in the region have access to lifelong learning with more than 300 seminars, workshops, onsite hospital tutorials, distance learning, online classes, special lectures and medical grand rounds.

-- For more than 35 years, UC Davis students have volunteered hundreds of hours a year in free community clinics delivering sensitive health-care servcies for under-served populations.
+- For more than 40 years, UC Davis students have volunteered hundreds of hours a year in free community clinics delivering sensitive health-care services for underserved populations.

-- With a focus on improving access and quality of care in geographically diverse regions of the state, the School of Medicine's PRIME and TEACH-MS initiatives partner with communities and local physicians to prepare students to practice in sparsely populated and urban locales that are medically underserved.
+- The School of Medicine's PRIME and TEACH-MS initiatives partner with communities and local physicians to prepare students to practice in sparsely populated and urban locales that are medically underserved.